snipkit/octotask/docs/docs/FAQ.md

 ## Models and Setup

 ??? question "What are the best models for octotask?"
-For the best experience with octotask.diy, we recommend using the following models:
+For the best experience with octotask, we recommend using the following models:

     - **Claude 3.5 Sonnet (old)**: Best overall coder, providing excellent results across all use cases
     - **Gemini 2.0 Flash**: Exceptional speed while maintaining good performance